Viki-coding/ADHD-Self-Assessment/README.md

 [The content for the quiz is from the ADD.org the Attention Deficit Disorder association of America ](https://add.org/wp-content/uploads/2015/03/adhd-questionnaire-ASRS111.pdf)

 [This questionaire is used accross America and Canada and the World Health Organisation.] (https://add.org/adhd-questionnaire/)

+Definition of ADHD  [From ADHD Ireland] (https://adhdireland.ie/general-information/what-is-adhd/) for introduction text.

 This program is not an accurage diagnostic tool.
 In this educational coding project I have only used the first 6 questions on the questionaire which can tell the patient has sympthoms that are highly consistent with ADHD and require further investigation.
 In the full questionire it is advised to answer a further 12 questions, but I felt that was too many for this particular project.